How to Get Up and Running With Kubernetes Using MicroK8s

 Note: Securing your cluster properly is very important.
 At Tesla, an unsecured administrative console for Kubernetes caused one if its cloud accounts to be compromised.
 In addition, unsuspecting folks had their microk8s cluster compromised, then used to mine bitcoin.

-1. Get and Update the EPEL:
+a.
+Get and Update the EPEL:

 sudo yum install epel-release

-2. Install and update snap core:
+b.
+Install and Update snap core:

 sudo yum install snapd